open-react-hooks/open-react-hooks/README.md

     </p>
 </div>

-<p align="center">One place and large hooks for your react applications
+<p align="center">A place of powerful hooks for your react applications.
 </p>

 <div align="center">